OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

  $ node matrix.js from-node
 ```

-Or ust load `smoothing.spray.html` in a browser.
+Or just load `smoothing.spray.html` in a browser.

 #### Python
 Sources are in [`src/python/system.py`](./src/python).